FA Cup final 2023, Manchester City vs Manchester United: What time is it and what TV channel is it on?

 The last 3pm FA Cup final kick-off was in 2011 but concerns have been raised at the higher risk of disorder associated with later start times.

-The final will not be played until June 3 rather than the usual mid-May date after club football was pushed back this season to accommodate a winter World Cup.
+The final is in June rather than the usual mid-May date after club football was pushed back this season to accommodate a winter World Cup.

-This means a date clash with the Derby, which is also being screened by ITV and is now set to start after the FA Cup final.
-A half-time start for the horse racing has also been mooted.
+This means a date clash with the Epsom Derby, which is also being screened by ITV and is now set to start at 1.30, before the FA Cup final.

 Who is the referee for the game?